brentstewart/nextpertise/content/posts/230305_Carbonyl.md

 ### Why?

 So, who cares?
 Certainly, the Carbonyl experience doesn't match a full browser in terms of resolution or functionality.
 I think there are two use cases that are worth considering.
 The first is as a demonstration - if a full browser can be supported from the command line, what else is possible?
-Are there modalities where web content could be used on the command line.
+Are there modalities where web content could be used on the command line?
 One possibility that occurs to me is _man_ pages.
 Imagine if the result of typing "man ls" was a set of linked hypertext, formatted to present cleanly in the shell!

 Carbonyl conceivably has some current advantages as well.
-It's a single small stand-alone binary, so shouldn't be subject to dependencies or system limitations.
+It's a single stand-alone binary, so shouldn't be subject to dependencies or system limitations.
 It's small and easily downloaded, installed, and executed.

 Carbonyl doesn't render exactly like a regular browser - I am currently using it to check the rendering of my page and you can't trust the layout and CSS seems to be mostly hit but some miss.
 I'm unclear if a seperate Chrome binary is good or bad from a security standpoint.
 Is it a new attack surface or is it a sand-box to play in?
 My gut is to stick it in a container to isolate it from the system.